compass Explore next steps to improve your mental health. Get mental health help

 First, since the negative effects of drinking are likely to affect your symptoms, then you may need to consider where your symptoms are at before drinking again.
 It may even be a good idea to wait even longer before drinking to properly assess where your symptoms are without taking SSRIs.

-If you are set on drinking, reintroduce alcohol to your system slowly, whether you are on Prozac or have stopped taking it.
-Your tolerance is likely lower than you remember if you haven’t had a drink in a while, and it could have more of an effect on you.
+If you choose to drink, reintroduce alcohol gradually, whether you’re still on Prozac or have recently stopped taking it.
+Your tolerance may be lower if you haven’t consumed alcohol in a while, so it could have a stronger effect than you expect.

-In fact, if you’re considering drinking at all while taking Prozac, discuss it with your provider first.
+If you’re considering drinking at all while taking Prozac, discuss it with your provider first.
 It’s important to be transparent with your medical and mental health providers about your alcohol use—avoiding the subject or lying about your usage will only make treatment less effective and hurt your health in the long run.
+If you have questions if Prozac is right for you and if you can mix fluoxetine and alcohol, talk to a mental healthcare provider.

 • Medical writer